 - Governance, structural and organizational issues of U.S.-based organizations with affiliates and offices in other countries.

-In addition, we provide our exempt organization clients with experience in many other essential areas, including intellectual property, real estate, personal planning, litigation, ERISA, tax and corporate.
+In addition, we provide our exempt organization clients with experience in many other essential areas, including intellectual property, privacy and data security, real estate, personal planning, litigation, ERISA, tax and corporate.
 Although the firm’s lawyers may practice primarily in one or more of those areas, they are accustomed to pooling their knowledge and talents to serve the complete legal needs of our exempt organization clients.
-Many of these areas have special rules applicable to tax‑exempt organizations, and given our varied clients, our lawyers have deep knowledge of these special rules.
+Many of these areas have special rules applicable to tax-exempt organizations, and given our varied clients, our lawyers have deep knowledge of these special rules.